pingcap/docs/tidb-cloud/manage-user-access.md

 For example, you can do the following:

-- Create different projects (such as development, staging, and production) for different purposes
+- Create different projects (such as development, staging, and production) for different purposes.
 - Assign different users with different organization roles and project roles.
 - Configure organization settings.
 For example, configure the time zone for your organization.